 At first glance, it’s weird that left-liberals support the corporate technological panopticon that has captured the public square from “democratic” accountability.
 But the mystery evaporates when you realize that, in this instance, leftism is used as a vehicle for power.
 Jeong’s camp might be both liberal and leftist, but it’s not exactly important that they are.
 They are as leftist as possible — without actually getting too far into the whole “redistribution” thing — because liberalism isn’t memetically equipped to do away with neutral principles by itself.
 As opposed to leftism, it’s too neutral to guarantee power.
 Liberalism endows the opposition with the same procedural principles as those who govern.
 If racial hatred is impermissible against one group, it’s impermissible against another.
 Liberalism doesn’t provide a satisfactory justification when someone asks themselves, “why do we get special rules?”

 Within this operationalization, liberalism and leftism form a complementary motte-and-bailey system.
 When one can confidently express their radicalism, they can say that the bad guys on the other team need to be punished.
 When such rhetoric is indefensible, the drawbridge is pulled back and the unmistakably liberal ethos of privacy-from-politics is emphasized; the rights of capital to include or exclude anyone from a platform are invoked.
-The public’s square’s gradual annexation by private interests isn’t a problem when those private interests act for the benefit of the tribe.
+The public’s square’s gradual annexation by private interests isn’t a problem when those private interests act for the benefit of the team.
 Our ruling tribe happens to be stoked about racial Dekulakization.

 Even after notions of a neutral referee are dispelled, there remains a Pavlovian ugliness when what Jeong said about white people is said about another race.
 In the Platonic troposphere there floats the justification for this apparent contradiction, a gentle prototype to “fuck you, Middle-American cracker.
 I went to Columbia and I control the means of representation.”
 The explanation is that this is about power: white people are morally compromised because they have all of it.
 And so people without power, such as Harvard graduates who work at The New York Times, are allowed to make the rules.